MicrosoftDocs/learn/learn-pr/student-evangelism/introduction-probability/includes/02-update-predictions.md

 Would this knowledge change your classification?

-### Updating the Prediction Based on New Information
+### Updating the prediction based on new information

 Now that we know the student has declared a major, it becomes important to look at the relation between year and major declaration.
 It's still